dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 |   Loss   |    0.0050          |
 | Accuracy |    99.8594         |

-But now that we have our two trained models, let's use the test set as a final an **unique** steps of evaluating the performance.
+But now that we have our two trained models, let's use the test set as a final and **unique** step for evaluating their performance.

 ```python
 exp.test(test_loader)